-The Florida Supreme Court has temporarily suspended jury selection proceedings from Monday, March 16, 2020 through April 17, 2020.
-If you have been summoned to report for jury duty on Monday March 16, 2020, Monday, March 23, 2020, Monday, Monday, March 30, Monday, April 6, or Monday, April 13, you are excused from appearance.
+The Florida Supreme Court has temporarily suspended jury selection proceedings from Monday, March 16, 2020 through May 29, 2020.
+If you have been summoned to report for jury duty on any date in March, April, or May, you are excused from appearance.
 Parties to a case should contact their attorney or appear at their next regularly scheduled court event.
 Please monitor this page and the website for the First Judicial Circuit of Florida for updates.

 The Clerk’s Offices will remain open to the public, but we encourage you to utilize our suite of e-services.
 With e-services you may be able to avoid a trip to the Clerk’s office by:

 - Paying your traffic tickets and criminal court costs online at pay.escambiaclerk.com;